MinnPost/election-night-api/README.md

 The utility object has a `save` method for saving any data into any table as needed.

-## Architecture

-The architecture of this application is based from [ScraperWiki](https://scraperwiki.com) a platform for scraping and serving data.
-The main reason for this decision is so that on or around election night, an organization can run its own server with high resources, while using the [free](https://scraperwiki.com/pricing) (for [journalists](https://wordpress.scraperwiki.com/solutions/data-journalism/)) infrastructure of ScraperWiki the rest of the year.

 ## Deploy

 For election night, the idea is to install this on a resourceful server; overall the server should have most resources towards I/O as opposed to memory or CPU, though those things are needed as well.
 The following instructions and the provided configuration are aimed at installing the API on an Ubuntu server (on EC2).